Black Friday 2018 Gaming PC Update

 Moreover, Aurora’s powerful guts top the SteamVR Performance Test with a score of 11, making the Alienware machine more than ready for high-fidelity virtual reality.

 The MSI Infinite A manages to stand out among the best gaming PCs as a result of its massive, alien-inspired chassis and tons of flashy lights.
-Loaded with smart design touches from stunning, customizable LED strip to a variety of front-facing ports that make connecting VR headsets and USB-C gadgets easy, this gaming monster is definitely outstanding.
+Loaded with smart design touches from stunning, customizable LED strip to a variety of front-facing ports that make connecting VR headsets and USB-C gadgets easy, this monster machine is definitely outstanding.

 With the customizable lighting on the GPU and motherboard, the MSI Infinite can quickly turn into a dizzying display of LED action that should please folks who like loud color combinations.
 For folks who care about looks above all else, the MSI Infinite A is a great premium PC, priced at $1,799.

-The Infinite’s handy port selection and easy upgradability make it a pretty future-proof gaming machine.
+The Infinite’s handy port selection and easy upgradability make it a pretty future-proof machine.
 It features the usual headphone/mic jacks and two USB ports (2.0 and 3.0) right up front.
 Furthermore, there’s also a front-facing HDMI port for VR headsets in addition to a USB-C port for newer gadgets.

 In the back, there are two USB 2.0 ports, three USB 3.0 ports, a USB Type-C port, and line-in, line-out and mic jacks for audio, enough to cover the rest of your needs.
 There are even two PS/2 ports in the rear, in case you’re clinging to an older mouse or keyboard.
 The Infinite’s Nvidia GTX 1080 GPU sports three Display Ports, an HDMI port and a VGA port for easy multimonitor connectivity.